 2. Spend A Day At The Beach

-Some of these beaches are also on this blog, with lots of photos, click here to check them out.
 My favourite beaches for a day out are those that also have a fantastic playground… and even a cafe nearby too.
+Check them out on the Sydney beaches post.

 3. Visit One Of Sydney’s Best Harbour Pools